jeremymailen/kotlinter-gradle/README.md

 ### Editorconfig

-Kotlinter will configure itself using an `.editorconfig` file if one is present in your root project directory.
+Kotlinter will configure itself using an `.editorconfig` file if one is present.

 If a non-empty `disabledRules` value is specified in the `kotlinter` extension, it will take precedence over any `disabled_rules` in `.editorconfig`.